cmu-phil/tetrad-fx/README.md

 strongly supported by the community).

 This project is a bit of a mess at the moment (2023-9-20) but will hopefully clear up in a few days.
-We are aiming for a first draft of this project (without any modeling facilities) with at least a workable subset of search functionality by the end of September, 2023, or early October at the latest, and then we can decide whether to continue the project or scrap it.
+We are aiming for a firstdraft of this project with at least a workable subset of search functionality by the end of September 2023, or early October 2023 at the latest, and then we can decide whether to continue the project or scrap it.
 Please bear with.
 Once the first draft is available, of course, any comments will be welcome.